danish2804/OpenSolarMY/README.md

 ## What is this App?

-This application aims to simplify the process of planning a solar panel installation.
+This application aims to simplify the process of Solar Panel and Battery Sizing awith ROI .
 It's designed to be user-friendly and provide valuable insights into:

 * **PV System Sizing:**  Estimate the ideal size of a solar panel system based on factors like energy consumption, location, roof space, and desired energy offset.
 * **Return on Investment (ROI) Calculation:**  Project the financial benefits of a solar investment, considering factors like installation costs, energy savings, government incentives, and electricity prices.